 COMM 6318/7318 Seminar in Mass Communication

 A seminar class with varied topics that examines contemporary issues in mass communication.
-Topics may include public opinion, media sociology, journalism, media law, media framing, critical analysis of media culture, and alternative media narrative.
+Topics include Diversity in the Media, Citizen Journalism, Social Narrative, and others.
 May be repeated for credit as topics vary.

 COMM 6319 Seminar in International Communication